Our Top 10: The Expert’s List of Project Management Methodologies

 Who Should be Using Critical Chain?

-Much like CPM, the Critical Chain Method is best applied in fields where there is considerable overlap of resources.
+Much like CPM, the Critical Chain Method is best applied in fields where there is a considerable overlap of resources.
 It requires open communication channels at all times, and plenty of advanced planning at the early stages.

 What Is It?